Skip to main content

 Community Connection

-You cannot sustain purpose-driven leadership alone.
+You can't sustain purpose-driven leadership alone.
 One of the greatest lies the enemy whispers is "nobody else gets it."
 Find your people.
 Other faith-driven leaders who understand the weight of payroll and the weight of calling.
 Identify one leader you could invite into deeper conversation about faith and leadership.
 Reach out this week.

 4